Guide to Pedigree Cats: Cat Health

 Bengal cats are also more likely than non-pedigree cats to develop Feline Infectious Peritonitis (FIP) which can be fatal.

-Devon Rex and Maine Coon
+Devon Rex and Maine Coon cats

 These two breeds can also be affected by hip dysplasia and patellar luxation meaning they are prone to osteoarthritis in later age.
 The Maine Coon can also suffer from heart disease making it prone to fainting and tiredness.
+Explore our Maine Coon guide here for everything you need to know about the breed.

 British Shorthair cats can suffer from multiple cysts that develop in the kidneys and can eventually cause kidney failure.
 Vomiting, weight loss and a lack of eating are common in older British Shorthair cats.

-The Burmese is the most common cat breed to develop diabetes mellitus which leads to high blood sugar levels and can cause blindness and weakness as well as an excessive thirst and appetite.
+The Burmese is the most common cat breed to develop diabetes mellitus which leads to high blood sugar levels and can cause blindness and weakness as well as excessive thirst and appetite.

 Siamese cats are prone to developing Mediastinal or thymic lymphoma – a type of cancer.
 It generally causes fluid on the lungs which can cause breathing difficulties and coughing.
+Discover more about Siamese cats and kittens in our handy breed review.

 Also known as a Longhair in some instances, the Persian breed can face the widest range of health troubles of all pedigree cats.
 They have short faces which can result in breathing problems and a condition known as Brachycephalic airway syndrome.